Frequently Asked Questions

 Licensees who elect to renew the CPA or PA permit to “inactive” status do so by checking the “inactive” box on the renewal application.
 Licensees with an inactive license have the following restrictions:

-1. The licensee may not perform or offer to perform for a client, services involving the use of accounting or auditing skills, including but not limited to issuance of reports on financial statements, management advisory, financial advisory or consulting services, preparation of tax returns or the furnishing of advice on tax matters
+1. Except as expressly authorized in writing by the Board or provided for in this rule, the licensee does not perform or offer to perform for compensation or remuneration in Oregon or for an Oregon client, services involving the use of accounting or attestation skills, including but not limited to issuance of reports on financial statements, management advisory, financial advisory or consulting services, preparation of tax returns or the furnishing of advice on tax or tax planning matters.

 Licensees may use the title “Certified Public Accountant” or “Public Accountant”, or the designations “CPA” or “PA” only if it is followed by the term “inactive”.